nilearn/nilearn/doc/decoding/space_net.rst

 given penalty:

 - TV-L1: `penalty="tv-l1"`
-- Smooth-Lasso: `penalty="smooth-lasso"` (this is the default prior in SpaceNet)
+- Graph-Net: `penalty="smooth-lasso"` (this is the default prior in SpaceNet)

 Note that TV-L1 prior leads to a hard optimization problem, and so can